pdelong42/mandelbrox/README.md

 Instead of specifying a rectangular region explicitly for the complex plane, specify an eliptical bounding region instead (axes plus center), and work backwards from that to get the rectangular region.

+Consider using the 'm' modifier in format string arguments to scanf().